 Life has a few surprises we could all live without.
 A job layoff is one of them.
-But your emergency fund should help by keeping your lights on and your belly full until you land that next dream job.
-And if a tornado or flood visits your neighborhood, it’s perfectly fine to use your rainy-day stash.
-Let it cover your insurance deductibles or other property damage your policy doesn’t cover—that’s what it’s there for.
+In that situation, you should use your emergency fund to keep the lights on and put food on the table until you land that next great job.
+Or if a tornado or flood hits your neighborhood, it’s perfectly fine to break into your rainy-day stash.
+Use it to cover insurance deductibles and other property damage your policy doesn’t cover—that’s what it’s there for.

 Necessities are often confused with wants, but the two are oceans apart.
-If your car breaks down, that’s your transportation—you need to get it fixed so you can get to work!
-Or if you discover a forest of mold growing behind your bedroom walls, you need to have enough cash on hand to temporarily move out and pay for the cleanup.
-Those situations are emergencies!
+If your car breaks down and that’s the only way you can get to work, you need to get it fixed.
+Or if you discover a forest of mold growing behind your children’s bedroom walls, you need enough cash on hand to temporarily move out and pay for the cleanup.
+Those are emergencies!

 You May Also Like